-We have examined (i) an executed copy of Supplemental Indenture No. 23, (ii) the Original Indenture, (iii) the forms of the 2016 Bonds, (iv) an executed counterpart of the Tax Regulatory Agreement and Non-Arbitrage Certificate dated as of the date hereof (the "Tax Regulatory Agreement"), on which we have relied, (v) the opinion of Doreen A. McCall, Esquire, Chief Counsel to the Commission, on which we have relied, and (vi) such constitutional and statutory provisions and such other resolutions, certificates, instruments and documents as we have deemed necessary or appropriate in order to enable us to render an informed opinion as to matters set forth herein.
+In the course of the performance of our duties as Co-Bond Counsel, we have examined such documents, opinions, records, orders, notices, certificates, statutes, resolutions, decisions, and rulings as we have deemed necessary to enable us to furnish this opinion, including, inter alia, the following: (i) an executed counterpart of Supplemental Indenture No. 24, (ii) the form of the 2017A Subordinate Bonds, (iii) a copy, certified or otherwise identified to our satisfaction, of the Existing Subordinate Indenture, (iv) an executed counterpart of the Tax Regulatory Agreement and Non-Arbitrage Certificate dated as of the date hereof (the "Tax Regulatory Agreement"), on which we have relied, (v) the opinion of Doreen A. McCall, Esquire, Chief Counsel to the Commission, on which we have relied, and (vi) such constitutional and statutory provisions and such other resolutions, certificates, instruments and documents as we have deemed necessary or appropriate in order to enable us to render an informed opinion as to the matters set forth herein.

-In rendering the opinions set forth below, we have relied upon the genuineness, authenticity, truthfulness, completeness and due authorization of all documents, records and other instruments which we have examined and of the authenticity of all the signatures thereon.
-We have not undertaken to verify the factual matters set forth in any documents, records or other instruments by independent investigation.
-In addition, we have assumed that all documents submitted to us as copies conform to the originals thereof.
+In rendering the opinions set forth below, we have assumed the genuineness of all signatures, the authenticity of all documents submitted to us as originals and the conformity to the original documents of all documents submitted to us as copies.
+As to questions of fact material to such opinions, we have relied upon the representations, statements, expectations and certifications in the aforesaid instruments, certificates and documents, and the representations and warranties made therein, without undertaking to verify the same by independent investigation.
 We have also assumed that the documents referred to herein have been duly authorized by all parties thereto other than the Commission and are, where appropriate, legally binding obligations of, and enforceable in accordance with their terms against all parties, except the Commission, and that the actions required to be taken and consent required to be obtained by such parties, have or will be taken or obtained.
+We do not render any opinion with respect to the adequacy of security for the 2017A Subordinate Bonds or the sources of payment in respect of the 2017A Subordinate Bonds.

-Based upon the foregoing, under existing law, as enacted and construed on the date hereof, it is our opinion subject to the qualifications and limitations set forth herein, that:
+Based upon the foregoing, it is our opinion, under existing law and as of the date hereof, and subject to the qualifications and limitations set forth herein, that: